industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

     This assumes you already have `poetry` available on your system.

     ```bash
-    poetry shell # (1)!
+    poetry env activate # (1)!
     ```

     1. This assumes your system's Python version is 3.12.
 If not, you can use `poetry env use python3.12`, but this requires that version
         3.12 is available on your system.

-    You virtual environment should be now active.
+    __This command will print the command you must execute to activate the virtual environment.
+It does not activate it.__ Copy-paste the command printed by poetry and execute it to activate the virtual environment.

 !!!
 Note